A Brief History of Sneakers

 - Nike Manoa - The Manoa, like the Okwahn II, is under the ACG line of Nike.
 The Manoa represents the ACG collection well with its tough exterior and high-performance rating.
 It has sleek uppers made of full-grain, and water-resistant leather, gusseted tongues that prevent water and debris from coming in, rubber outsoles with deep lug patterns, and Nike’s Phylon midsoles for cushioning that feels lightweight.

-- Nike Air Max Goadome - The Air Max Goadome is an ACG footwear that was released by Nike in 2007.
+- Nike Air Max Goadome - The ACG-based Air Max Goadome is a shoe that was released by Nike in 2007.
 The shoes were inspired by a heritage sneaker from the Nike archives, and designer Carl Blakeslee wanted to see if he could take the elements and fit them in a boot.

 The shoes provided outstanding comfort through the Air-Sole technology and featured waterproof full-grain leather uppers to endure tough conditions.
 Not only were the shoes great for withstanding outdoor elements, but they also proved to be excellent for people who work in the service industry who tended to be on their feet all day.